Ultramafic rock: Io

 Ultramafic lava may have been detected on Io, a moon of Jupiter, because heat-mapping of Io's surface found ultra-hot areas with temperatures in excess of 1200 C. The magma immediately below these hot spots is probably about 200 C-change hotter, based on surface-to-subsurface temperature differences observed for lava on Earth.
 A temperature of 1400 C is thought to indicate the presence of ultramafic magma.

 Mercury

 Mercury appears to have ultramafic volcanic rock.

+Mars

+The undifferentiated crust of Mars is largely composed of mafic and ultramafic rocks.
+Dark lobate flows of upper Hesperian and early Amazonian age, probably extruded from a regional network of extension faults, can be traced in the Ladon Basin.
+Spectral analysis data confirm the ultramafic character of these flows and the underlying rocks.

+Exoplanets

+Mid-infrared (12.8 μm) observations have shown that the measured flux of TRAPPIST-1b (an exoplanet) is consistent with a surface model of ultramafic rocks.